awaitlink/signalupdates-bot/README.md

     `DISCORD_UPDATES_MENTION_ROLE` | Role ID to mention about new versions in Discord.
     `DISCORD_SERVER_UPDATES_MENTION_ROLE` | Role ID to mention about new Server versions in Discord.
     `DISCORD_ERRORS_MENTION_ROLE` | Role ID to mention about errors in Discord.
+    `ACCESS_TOKEN` | Token that can be used to run the bot on demand or tell the latest Android Firebase version to it via API.

 1. In the KV namespace(s) you created, manually create a key-value pair with the key `state` and a value like: